-- 1) Use of water through any connection when the Gardnerville Ranchos GID has notified the customer in writing to repair a broken or defective plumbing, sprinkler, watering or irrigation system and the customer has failed to make such repairs within three (3) days after receipt of such notice. - 2) Use of water which results in flooding or run-off in gutters, waterways, patios, driveway, or streets. - 3) Use of water for washing aircraft, cars, buses, boats, trailers or other vehicles.

-- 4) Use of water through a hose for washing buildings, structures, sidewalks, walkways, driveways, patios, parking lots, tennis courts, or other hard-surfaced areas. - 5) Use of water for watering streets with trucks, except for initial wash-down for construction purposes (if street sweeping is not feasible), or to protect the health and safety of the public. - 6) Use of water for construction purposes, such as consolidation of backfill, dust control, or other uses unless no other source of water or other method can be used. - 7) Use of water for more than minimal landscaping in connection with any new construction. - 8) Watering of plants, lawn, landscape, and turf areas are prohibited between the hours of 1 p.m. to 5 p.m. every day. - 9) Use of water for decorative fountains or the filling or topping off of decorative lakes or ponds. - 10) Use of water for the filling or refilling of swimming pools.

-Exceptions to these restrictions can occur under the following conditions:
+- 1) Use of water through any connection when the Gardnerville Ranchos GID has notified the customer in writing to repair a broken or defective plumbing, sprinkler, watering or irrigation system and the customer has failed to make such repairs within three (3) days after receipt of such notice. - 2) Use of water which results in flooding or run-off in gutters, waterways, patios, driveway, or streets. - 3) Use of water for washing aircraft, cars, buses, boats, trailers or other vehicles. - 4) Use of water through a hose for washing buildings, structures, sidewalks, walkways, driveways, patios, parking lots, tennis courts, or other hard-surfaced areas. - 5) Use of water for watering streets with trucks, except for initial wash-down for construction purposes (if street sweeping is not feasible), or to protect the health and safety of the public. - 6) Use of water for construction purposes, such as consolidation of backfill, dust control, or other uses unless no other source of water or other method can be used. - 7) Outside water use of any kind unless pre-approved by the District is prohibited between the hours of 1 p.m. to 5 p.m. every day. - 8) Use of water for decorative fountains or the filling or topping off of decorative lakes or ponds. - 9) Exceptions to these restrictions can occur under the following conditions:

-- 1) Upon notice to the Gardnerville Ranchos GID by a property owner of lawns which have been newly planted within thirty (30) days. - 2) Professional gardeners or landscapers when performing services to install, repair, or maintain a sprinkler system or related mechanical devices. - 3) Automatic irrigation systems set to operate on any day between 10 p.m. and 6 a.m. - 4) Accidental flow of water due to equipment failure. - 5) Children's toys such as water slides and inflatable pools.
+- 1) Upon notice to the Gardnerville Ranchos GID by a property owner of lawns which have been newly planted within thirty (30) days. - 2) Professional gardeners or landscapers when performing services to install, repair, or maintain a sprinkler system or related mechanical devices. - 3) Automatic irrigation systems set to operate on any day between 10 p.m. and 6 a.m. - 4) Accidental flow of water due to equipment failure. - 5) Children's toys such as water slides and inflatable pools